-4 Color-Based k-CDS Construction
+4. Color-Based k-CDS Construction

-This section introduces a hybrid paradigm that can easily convert an existing 1-CDS algorithm to construct a k-CDS with high probability in relatively dense networks.
-Unlike probabilistic schemes, this new approach does not depend on any network specific parameter.
+This section introduces a hybrid paradigm that enables 1-CDS algorithms to construct a k-CDS with high probability in relatively dense networks.
+Unlike pure probabilistic schemes, this approach does not depend on any network parameter.
 This approach is also easier to implement and has lower overhead than the deterministic algorithm discussed in the previous section.
-We use Wu and Dai's coverage condition [29] as an example to show how to convert a CDS algorithm using this paradigm.
+We use Wu and Dai's coverage condition [30] as an example to show how to convert a CDS algorithm using this paradigm.

-4.1 A hybrid paradigm
+4.1.
+A hybrid paradigm

-As shown in the last section, when extending an existing CDS algorithm to construct k-CDS, the original algorithm needs to be re-calibrated or modified, and usually becomes more complex in concepts and implementation techniques.
-In this section, we propose a hybrid paradigm, called color-based k-CDS construction (CBKC), to make the migration process smoother and effortless.
-The basic idea is to randomly partition the network into several subnetworks with different colors, and apply a tradition CDS algorithm within each subnetwork.
+As shown in the last section, when extending an existing CDS algorithm to construct k-CDS, the original algorithm needs to be modified, and usually becomes more complex in concepts and implementation techniques.
+In this section, we propose a hybrid paradigm, called color-based k-CDS construction (CBKC), to make the migration process simpler.
+The basic idea is to randomly partition the network into several subnetworks with different colors, and apply a traditional CDS algorithm to each subnetwork.
 The first step is probabilistic; when the network is sufficiently dense, colored nodes in each partition almost always form a CDS of the original network.
 The second step is deterministic; each colored backbone constructed within a subnetwork by a CDS algorithm is still a CDS of the entire network.
 Together, k colored backbones form a k-CDS.
-Since any CDS algorithm \mathcal{A} can be used in constructions of colored backbones, our color-based scheme provides a general framework for extending a wide range of existing CDS algorithms to construct k-CDS in relatively dense wireless networks.
+Since any CDS algorithm $\mathcal{A}$ can be used in constructions of colored backbones, our color-based scheme provides a general framework for extending a wide range of existing CDS algorithms to construct k-CDS in relatively dense wireless networks.